Great Wall Steed (2013-2016) pick-up review

 The Steed is Chinese company Great Wall’s entry into the UK market.
 Decent specs and a low price are attractive, residual values less so

 The 2.0-litre diesel engine in Steed pick-ups has a variable geometry turbocharger and delivers a competitive 143bhp, backed up by 310Nm of torque.
-While that is enough to pull the relatively compact pick-up along, it struggles in the face of vehicles such as the Nissan Navara, which boasts 190bhp from its 2.5-litre engine and a faintly ridiculous 231bhp in 3.0-litre V6 form.
+While that is enough to pull the relatively compact pick-up along, it struggles in the face of vehicles such as the Nissan Navara, which boasts 190bhp from its 2.5-litre engine.

 Great Wall claims the Steed will return up to 34mpg, and it emits a reasonable 220g/km of CO2, compared to 222g/km for the 190hp Navara and 224g/km for Ford’s 150hp Ranger pick-up.
-Service intervals, however, are set at an uncompetitive 10,000 miles/one year, while Ford will want to see your Ranger just once every 20,000 miles.
+Service intervals, however, are set at an uncompetitive 10,000 miles/one year, while Ford will only need to see your Ranger after 20,000 miles.

-Great Wall counter this with the longest warranty on the market, however, at six years/125,000 miles, while Isuzu and Mitsubishi are close, on five years/125,000 miles, and Ford continues to only offer a three-year/60,000-mile warranty.
+Great Wall counter this with the longest warranty on the market, however, at six years/125,000 miles.
+Isuzu and Mitsubishi are close, on five years/125,000 miles, and Ford continues to only offer a three-year/60,000-mile warranty.

 Load Space and Practicality